geqo-godot/geqo/README.md

 ### Custom contexts and tests

-Extend GEQO with custom logic using GDScript.
+Extend GEQO with custom logic using GDScript and C#.

 For examples, see [example custom scripts](project/example_custom_scripts)